MIIC and the Public

 - Parent or guardian’s name

 - Vaccine history, including vaccine type, manufacturer, and lot number if submitted

 - Medical reasons why someone should not have vaccines

 Protecting the privacy of individuals is of paramount importance to MIIC and the Minnesota Department of Health.
 MIIC is password-protected and accessible only by authorized users as specified in law.
-The data in MIIC is classified as private and protected by the Minnesota Immunization Data Sharing Law, Minnesota Statues, Section 144.3351.
-Organizations participating in MIIC must sign a user agreement that outlines the privacy and security terms for authorized users.
+The data in MIIC is classified as private and protected by the Minnesota Immunization Data Sharing Law, Minnesota Statutes, Section 144.3351.
+Organizations participating in MIIC must sign an user agreement that outlines the privacy and security terms for authorized users.